-Ana Bras has 13 years of work experience in R&D/Consultancy in the building construction sector and currently, she is a Senior Lecturer (Associate Professor) at the Department of Built Environment at Liverpool John Moores University (UK).
+Ana Bras is a Civil Engineer, CEng FICE, with 15 years of experience in R&D and Consultancy on bio-based composites for durability and hygrothermal risks minimisation of retrofitting solutions for buildings and RC structures.
+She is a Senior Lecturer (Associate Professor) at the Department of Built Environment at Liverpool John Moores University (UK).

 She graduated in 2004 with a MEng of a 5 years degree university programme in Civil Engineering, at NOVA University of Lisbon.
-In 2011, she completed the PhD studies in Civil Engineering (Building Rehabilitation field) at NOVA.
-She is CEng MICE, researcher and research project manager, with an active participation in several R&D projects and consultancy for institutions including: NOVA University of Lisbon (Portugal), University of Bath (UK), University of Campinas (UNICAMP, Brazil), Polytechnic Institute of Setúbal (IPS, Portugal), Institute of Welding and Quality (ISQ, Portugal) and more recently, at LJMU.
+In 2011, she completed the PhD studies in Civil Engineering at NOVA (specialty in Building Rehabilitation).
+She is a researcher and research project manager, with an active participation in several R&D projects and consultancy for institutions including: NOVA University of Lisbon (Portugal), University of Bath (UK), University of Campinas (UNICAMP, Brazil), Polytechnic Institute of Setúbal (IPS, Portugal), Institute of Welding and Quality (ISQ, Portugal) and more recently, at LJMU.
 Concurrently, she is taking part in HORIZON 2020 task groups to evaluate EU projects.

 Ana develops research work in the field of performance based design (laboratory and computational-based) for the selection of the best retrofitting solutions using probabilistic approaches to increase the effectiveness of sustainable solutions in terms of their service life, and to estimate energy savings and hygrothermal risks.